Carrie-Aponte/secret-santa/README.md

 Edit `app/features/santa/constants.ts` to customize family members.

 ### Database
-The app uses Supabase with automatic fallback to localStorage.
+The app uses Supabase with automatic fallback to local storage.
 See `VERCEL_DEPLOYMENT.md` for setup instructions.
+> **Note** I do not recommend using Supabase for this project.
+If you can, use Neon instead.

 ### Styling
 Built with Tailwind CSS and shadcn/ui.
 Customize theme in `tailwind.config.js`.